hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 {: .output}

 In every case, the `print()` statement ran before any of the actual pipeline code.
 What we can take away from this is that Snakemake executes the entire Snakefile every time we run `snakemake`, even for a dry-run.
 Because of this we need to be careful and only put tasks that do "real work" (changing files on disk) inside rules.

 Common tasks, such as building lists of input files that will be reused in multiple rules are a good fit for Python code that lives outside the rules.

 ## Using functions in Snakefiles

-In our example here, we only have 4 books.
+In our example here, we only have 4 books, and just 3 are being processed.
 But what if we had 700 books to be processed?
 It would be a massive effort to update our `DATS` variable to add the name of every single book's corresponding `.dat` filename.

 Fortunately, Snakemake ships with several functions that make working with large numbers of files much easier.
 The two most helpful ones are